213 Acting Upon a Reasonable Accommodation Request

 • Step Six: Select and implement an accommodation from identified reasonable alternatives that can be implemented without an undue hardship.

 The Postal Service does not require the six-step interactive process if it is definitively clear that an individual is not a qualified individual with a disability.
-For example, an individual with a broken leg that the individual expects to heal in the normal time frame and without additional complications is generally not a qualified individual with a disability (see 142).
+For example, an individual with a broken leg that the individual expects to heal in the usual time frame and without additional complications is generally not a qualified individual with a disability (see 142).

 Exhibit 213(a)